-Snow can also affect continuous monitoring systems that use solar panels, as the snow can cover the panel and prevent the charging of the battery.
+Snow can also affect continuous monitoring systems that use solar panels as a power source, as the snow can cover the panel and prevent the charging of the battery.

 Operators can filter out technologies affected by snow coverage.
 Details on how the technology is affected by snow coverage is provided in the technology data sheets.